HL7/case-reporting/source/pages/triggering.md

       - Should one or both approaches be advanced?

-      - How would this be done if the value sets represented a union of different inputs for each one?
+      - How would this be done if the value sets represent a union of different inputs for each one?

 5. EHR vendors have indicated that they would like a common set of trigger codes.
 Are there specific needs that State and Local PHAs